netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/appfwprofile_module.rst

       Available SQL injection types.

-      -SQLSplChar              : Checks for SQL Special Chars
+      -\ :literal:`SQLSplChar`\               : Checks for SQL Special Chars

-      -SQLKeyword              : Checks for SQL Keywords
+      -\ :literal:`SQLKeyword`\               : Checks for SQL Keywords

-      -SQLSplCharANDKeyword    : Checks for both and blocks if both are found
+      -\ :literal:`SQLSplCharANDKeyword`\     : Checks for both and blocks if both are found

-      -SQLSplCharORKeyword     : Checks for both and blocks if anyone is found,
+      -\ :literal:`SQLSplCharORKeyword`\      : Checks for both and blocks if anyone is found,

-      -None                    : Disables checking using both SQL Special Char and Keyword
+      -\ :literal:`None`\                     : Disables checking using both SQL Special Char and Keyword

       .. rst-class:: ansible-option-line